huntlabs/hunt-framework-docs/cache.md

 <a name="configuration"></a>
 ## Configuration

-hunt-framework provides an expressive, unified API for various caching backends.
+Hunt framework provides an expressive, unified API for various caching backends.
 The cache configuration is located at `config/application.conf`.
-In this file you may specify which cache driver you would like to be used by default throughout your application. hunt-framework supports popular caching backends like [Memcached](https://memcached.org) and [Redis](https://redis.io) out of the box.
+In this file you may specify which cache driver you would like to be used by default throughout your application.
+Hunt framework supports popular caching backends like [Memcached](https://memcached.org) and [Redis](https://redis.io) out of the box.

 The cache configuration file also contains various other options, which are documented within the file, so make sure to read over these options.
-By default, hunt-framework is configured to use the `file` cache driver, which stores the serialized, cached objects in the filesystem.
+By default, Hunt framework is configured to use the `memory` cache driver, which stores the serialized, cached objects in the momory.
 For larger applications, it is recommended that you use a more robust driver such as Memcached or Redis.
 You may even configure multiple cache configurations for the same driver.

 ```ini
 # redis, memory